 What kind of work will pupils need to do outside of lessons?

-Practising their instrument, developing composition ideas, research and revision.
+Practising their instrument, developing composition ideas, listening to and analysing musical examples, research and revision.

 What could pupils go on to do at the end of the course?

-GCSE Music will give pupils an excellent foundation for ‘A’ Level Music, and a good level of general musical knowledge to support their continued enjoyment of music in the future.
+GCSE Music will give pupils an excellent foundation for AS and A Level Music, and a good level of general musical knowledge to support their continued enjoyment of music in the future.

 Practice rooms can be booked by pupils for use at breaks and lunchtimes for individual or group practice, including an ensemble room equipped with a drum kit and bass and electric guitars.
 There is also a full programme of instrumental lessons available in Wind, Brass, Keyboard, Voice, Guitar, Strings and Percussion taught by peripatetic teachers from Hampshire Music Service; see below for further details.